nejc-cc/hexaled/README.md

 ![Soldering crossed wires](Photos/Project/Soldering_crossed_wires.jpg)

 Don't hurry and make sure to check for potential shorts.
 Luckily I caught this one before I turned everything on.
 Pro tip: use a multimeter to check for shorts before powering it all on!
+I know I've stripped the wires too much, I had to move them a bit because I couldn't connect them.
+Oops :)

 ![Oopsie](Photos/Project/Short.jpg)

 At first it seems like it's taking ages to make it but somehow it was easier the more I made.
-I didn't even solder all the cables either, no need to.
+I didn't even solder all the cables on both ends either, no need to.

 ![First few segments ready](Photos/Project/This_is_taking_ages.jpg)